Home » Programs » Family Support Groups

 - Franklin City

 Support groups are open to all adult friends and family members of individuals living with a mental illness.
 Participants should feel welcome to drop by and share feelings, difficulties, or successes.
 Everyone is a valued participant.
 There is no program registration fee, and each meeting is free of charge.
-To learn more about support groups being offered in your community please refer to our calendar.

 Where in Virginia can I find a group that is geared towards families who have an child or youth family member with a mental health problem?